liannette/ipresto_v2/README.md

 Most important outputs are *_presto_stat_subclusters.txt, presto_top/bgc_topics_filtered.txt and *_ipresto_output_visualisation.html.
 They contain the input BGCs queried to PRESTO-STAT and the PRESTO-TOP sub-clusers, and visualisation of the sub-cluster results, respectively.
+The annotations for the sub-cluster motifs from PRESTO-TOP can also be found on Zenodo.